Zukurai-Kushal/weather-app/README.md

-# web-dev-template
+# Weather App

-A template repository for web development projects
+A weather app that makes use of asynchronous functions